pranavupadhyay123/Hackathon2k24CAN/README.md

 Thank you for using and contributing to the Career Roadmap website!
 If you have any questions or feedback, feel free to reach out to us at [contact@careerroadmap.co](mailto:contact@careerroadmap.co).

 ---
-**Note:** This project is provided as-is without any warranty.
-We are not responsible for any damages or losses incurred through the use of this software.